 Like what you are reading? go New Hope, a New Medication

 So then, do I regret putting myself through the harrowing effects of every non-addictive SSRI going?
-Well, the short answer is no. A journey isn’t a journey if you remain idle so, I had to do whatever I had to so as to have the best chance at beating mental illness and put myself on a path to healing.
+Well, the short answer is no. A journey isn’t a journey if you remain idle so, I had to do whatever I had to, to have the best chance of beating mental illness and putting myself on a path to healing.

-What to hear more strories of peope battling their mental illness? go to The Depression Files
+What to hear more stories of people battling their mental illness?
+Go to The Depression Files

-My advice to people is this: If the mental illness has taken you, hostage, the first thing you have to do is accept that the road back will not be a pleasant one.
+My advice to people is this: if the mental illness has taken you hostage, the first thing you have to do is accept that the road back will not be a pleasant one.
 So, learn to accept being uncomfortable.
-More importantly, do use these feelings of being uncomfortable to retreat.
+More importantly, do not use these feelings of being uncomfortable to retreat.
 Real healing happens when you not only see the barriers in your way, but you actively seek ways to smash them down.

 Learn to fight through the discomfort

-So meds don’t work for me, am I supposed to hang my head and give up?
+So if meds don’t work for me, am I supposed to hang my head and give up?
 Absolutely not!
 If for whatever reason, I lose the opportunity to live a normal life, I will go down swinging.
-I went to war against my mental illness and therefore cam armed for battle.
+I went to war against my mental illness and therefore came armed for battle.
 Recently, I have gotten back in the gym and am making improvements to my diet.
-I know for a fact that optimal health does wonders for mental illness related conditions.
+I know for a fact that optimal health does wonders for mental illness-related conditions.

-Please, keep fighting and finding ways to win your war, you deserve to live.
-You are the warrior that can make that a reality.
-Sometimes, even if it means we are sometimes missing out on life.
+Please, keep fighting and finding ways to win your war.
+You deserve to live.
+You are the warrior who can make that a reality.
+Even if it means we are sometimes missing out on life.